serverless/blog/posts/2017-09-11-serverless-api-gateway-domain.md

 In this guide, I'll show you how to map a custom domain name to your endpoints.

-This post is the first in a three-part series.
-The next post will help you set up a Serverless web backend with [Flask](http://flask.pocoo.org/), a popular Python microframework.
-The last post will help you configure multiple Serverless services on the same domain name for maximum microservice awesomeness.
+This post is the first in a two-part series.
+The next post will help you configure multiple Serverless services on the same domain name for maximum microservice awesomeness.

 # Before you start